Spirituality In this spiritual 21th century (forum1) -- An introduction on Buddhism 3D

 The most delicate matter was that, if our world had be the Middle Earth only six thousand years ago, so why would we find geological traces and fossils back from millions years, in an universe where stars tell ages of several billion years?

 Her reply was really simple, and always the same.
 As indicated in the stories of the Silmarilion, the world had already changed several times even before the epoch of Frodo.
 So, at the end of the Second Age, at the time of the downfall of Numenor and the bending of the oceans, the world had changed in an incredible way, as from flat it became a sphere like a planet.
-However the peoples who lived at that time noticed nothing, and the new landscapes appeared with their rocks, their greenery, and even with ancient trees.
+However people living at that time noticed nothing, and the new landscapes appeared with their rocks, their greenery, and even with ancient trees.
 A sudden upheaval, geological, would have created a chaos, breaking mountains and forests, creating a landscape of ruin and bleakness where nothing would have grown for centuries.
 But quite on the contrary, the transforming action gave achieved landscapes, without upheaval, where the inhabitants continued to live their life without suspecting the vastness of the transformations.
-However oceans and continents had changed of form.
+However oceans and continents had changed form.

 This is perfectly possible if, as explained in the Song of the Ainus, (Ainulindalë), the world is only an image in the mind of Illuvatar, the Unique God creator.
 So when He wants, he can transform this image and immediately give it a new coherent and achieved shape, without passing through a phase of destruction and chaos.